 Dandelion Tea

-The dandelion, so loathsome to Americans invented a specially crafted hand tool to extract it, is actually a venerable flower admired since antiquity.
-The ancient Chinese used it for food and medicine; the Japanese cultivated 200 varieties; the Greeks used it as a celebratory gift in their mythology; and was one of the medicinal herbs planted in the psychic garden at monasteries of the Middle ages.
+The dandelion, so loathsome to Americans they invented a specially crafted hand tool to extract it, is actually a venerable flower admired since antiquity.
+The ancient Chinese used dandelions for food and medicine; the Japanese cultivated 200 varieties; the Greeks used it as a celebratory gift in their mythology; and was one of the medicinal herbs planted in the psychic garden at monasteries of the Middle ages.

 Where did dandelions originate?